LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 * We need to hide the content of collapsed accordions and only show it when they are expanded
 * Our tabs need to look interactive and be aligned horizontally, each tab needs to look like something a user can operate and we need a focus indicator, along with a selected indicator
 * Our tabpanels need a focus indicator too, as the active panel has `tabindex="0"` set, so we need to show keyboard users where they are
+* We need to consider Windows High Contrast Mode, which will ignore a couple of background colours we set

 ## Codepen